fastify/fastify/docs/Reference/Errors.md

 ### FST_ERR_ASYNC_CONSTRAINT
 <a id="FST_ERR_ASYNC_CONSTRAINT"></a>

-The router received error when using asynchronous constraints.
+The router received an error when using asynchronous constraints.

 #### FST_ERR_DEFAULT_ROUTE_INVALID_TYPE
 <a id="FST_ERR_DEFAULT_ROUTE_INVALID_TYPE"></a>